Logo

 When Knee Pain Is Not Just About the Knee

-Most men do not ignore knee pain because they are careless.
-They ignore it because they are used to carrying more than they should.Training before work.
-Long hours at a desk.
-Competitive sport on the weekend.
-Responsibility at home.
+Most men don't ignore knee pain because they're careless.
+They ignore it because they're used to carrying more than they should, training before work, putting in long hours at a desk, playing competitive sport on the weekend, and carrying responsibility at home.
 The expectation to perform rarely switches off.

 When Performance Pressure Becomes Physical